insarlab/MintPy/README.txt

 ##########################################################

-The current version of PySAR is compatible with roi_pac outputs. pysar reads needs unwrapped interefrograms (at the same coordinate system: radar or geo) and the baline files for each interefrogram.
+The current version of PySAR is compatible with roi_pac outputs. pysar reads unwrapped interefrograms (at the same coordinate system: radar or geo) and the baseline files for each interefrogram.
+You need to give the path to where the interferograms are and pysar takes care of the rest!

 Run pysarApp.py to see examples of processing options.

 ##########################################################